selfcommunity/api-docs/source/includes/api/endpoints/_user.md

 ```

-List of connection/follow statuses of a users array
+This endpoint list the connection/follow statuses of the logged user starting from a users array

 <h4 id="http-request">HTTP Request</h4>